Birdhouse Components¶

-It can also be used to schedule other tasks on the PAVICS physical host.
+It can also be used to schedule other tasks on the Birdhouse physical host.

 Everything is dockerized, the deployment runs inside a container that will update all other containers.